PISCES has resumed weekly updating with the PDB -- March 1, 2016

 completion of the calculation, and will be stored for one week.

-PISCES' PDB sequences are update weekly from the Uniformity PDB files.
+PDB sequences are updated weekly from the PDB mmCIF files.